-How is hepatitis transmitted?
+How hepatitis is transmitted

-Viral hepatitis is a group of infectious diseases known as hepatitis A, B, C, D, and E. Although not very common in Northern Ireland, it is estimated 400 million people across the globe are infected.
+Viral hepatitis is a group of infectious diseases known as hepatitis A, B, C, D, and E.

 The two main types of hepatitis are B and C. Both of these are spread by contact with the blood or bodily fluids of an infected person.
 They can cause liver cirrhosis and cancer.